 At the end of the day a member of staff will open the Reception door at 3.15pm.
-Children are taken outside by their teacher or teaching assistant and each class lines up on the ramp - Miss Parker's class on the left and Miss Flintcroft's class on the right next to the nursery building.
+Children are taken outside by their teacher or teaching assistant and each class lines up on the ramp - Miss Parker's class on the left and Miss Flitcroft's class on the right next to the nursery building.
 Children will be handed over individually to waiting parents/carers.
+Please step forward towards the Reception gate to take your child from the class teacher - (they will not let them go until you do!)

-Parents be prompt when meeting their child.
+Parents must be prompt when meeting their child.
 Young children can easily become distressed if parents are late.
 If you know that you will be unavoidably late for a short time please give us a call so that we can reassure your little one.
 Reception staff will wait with your child outside for a short time until you are able to collect them.
 If the delay is longer than anticipated, staff take the children to the main entrance next to the office.
 Mrs Hall or a member of the Leadership team then take responsibility for their care.